 You can qualify for financial help to pay the high cost of Texas Medicaid approved nursing homes.
-But, it’s important to know how Medicaid and nursing homes work before you start working on the application.
+But, it’s important to know how Medicaid and a nursing facility work before you start working on the application.
 No matter how you slice it, Texas skilled nursing facilities are expensive.

 To get all the Medicaid nursing home benefits your family member is entitled you need to follow these critical 8 steps.

-Learn about the differences between Medicare and Medicaid.
-The services offered are different.
-Medicare only provides a limited amount of benefit for nursing home care.
+How each agency will cover nursing home care is different.
+Medicare only provides a limited amount of benefit that cover nursing home care.
 Congress created the Medicaid program as a safety net for the elderly and people with disabilities.
 Medicaid nursing home benefits is part of that program.
-And, it’s the only government program that pays for long term nursing home care
+And, it’s the only government program that will cover long term nursing home care

 The government says if you want Medicaid to help pay nursing home care, you must meet four basic tests.
 The four tests include:

-- The patient’s gross monthly income has to be less than $2,532.
+- The patient’s gross monthly income has to be less than $2,742.